-The actuarial assumptions used in the June 30, 2019, valuation were based on the results of an actuarial experience study for the period from July 1, 2012, through June 30, 2016, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
+The actuarial assumptions used in the June 30, 2020, valuation were based on the results of an actuarial experience study for the period from July 1, 2016, through June 30, 2020, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
 Changes to the actuarial assumptions as a result of the experience study and VRS Board action are as follows:

+Mortality Rates (Pre-retirement, post- retirement healthy, and disabled) Update to PUB2010 public sector mortality tables.
+For future mortality improvements, replace load with a modified Mortality Improvement Scale MP-2020

+Retirement Rates Adjusted rates to better fit experience for Plan 1; set separate rates based on experience for Plan 2/Hybrid; changed final retirement age from 75 to 80 for all

-Mortality Rates (Pre-retirement, post- retirement healthy, and disabled) Update to a more current mortality table - RP-2014 projected to 2020 Retirement Rates Lowered rates at older ages and changed final retirement from 70 to 75 Withdrawal Rates Adjusted rates to better fit experience at each year age and service through 9 years of service Disability Rates Adjusted rates to better match experience Salary Scale No change Line of Duty Disability Increase rate from 14% to 25% Discount Rate Decrease rate from 7.00% to 6.75%
+Withdrawal Rates Adjusted rates to better fit experience at each year age and service through 9 years of service

+Disability Rates No change

+Salary Scale No change

+Line of Duty Disability No change

+Discount Rate No change

-The total pension liability for the VaLORS Retirement Plan was based on an actuarial valuation as of June 30, 2019, using the Entry Age Normal actuarial cost method and the following assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2020.
+The total pension liability for the VaLORS Retirement Plan was based on an actuarial valuation as of June 30, 2020, using the Entry Age Normal actuarial cost method and the following assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2021.

-Inflation 2.5 percent Salary increases, including Inflation 3.5 percent - 4.75 percent Investment rate of return 6.75 percent, net of pension plan investment expenses, including inflation
+Inflation 2.50 percent Salary increases, including Inflation 3.50 percent - 4.75 percent Investment rate of return 6.75 percent, net of pension plan investment expenses, including inflation